h01ger/piuparts/README_server.txt

 http://piuparts.debian.org/.

-Before running the server, edit /etc/piuparts.conf appropriately, to define 'sections' to be tested (e.g. 'sid') and define references to the Debian mirror and Packages files.
+Before running the server, edit /etc/piuparts.conf appropriately, to define 'sections' to be tested (e.g. 'sid') and define references to the Debian mirror.
 Note that the server can place a significant load on the repository.
 Consider setting up a local mirror, or a caching proxy for http and apt-get, to reduce the load.

+Edit /etc/sudoers.d/piuparts to grant permissions to the piupartss user.
 Start the server using /usr/sbin/piuparts_slave_run, which will launch a 'screen' session.
 The slave will launch a master process via ssh, as needed, to retrieve work and return results.
 Use /usr/sbin/piuparts_slave_join to